 Ceramic briquettes have been a popular choice amongst many grill grill brands for their heat dispersing system for decades.
 The briquette was introduced to replace the lava rock making it a cleaner and more heat retentive alternative.
 Some manufacturers moved from the lava grate system to the heat tent system as the lava rock would crumble and leave a mess in the grill.
 Charbroil was one of these manufactures who widely used lava rocks in their grills then moved to their version of the heat tent they dubbed a flame tamer.
 Other manufacturers found that to get the same vaporizing flavors from the lava they would need to find a cleaner, longer lasting alternative thus making way for the ceramic briquette.

 Ceramic briquettes are also great at flavoring your food.
 When the grease drippings sit on the ceramic briquettes and they are reheated by the grill, a delicious aroma adds flavor to your food.
-People swear that their foods tastes better on a gas grill that uses ceramic briquettes.
+People swear that their food tastes better on a gas grill that uses ceramic briquettes.

 Ceramic Briquettes are long lasting in comparison to heat shields or lava rock.
 They also are the closest replacement to cooking with charcoal to give added flavor without the use of chemicals that are found in the charcoal and lighter fluid.
 They come in different shapes and sizes as well some are square, round or rectangular and some have pyramid shaped tops while other are flat.
 No matter the shape or size, they are still the superior solution to heat disbursement and retention.

-They are easy to install as you just place them evenly across a rock grate or in the slots of your briquette tray, whichever your grill comes with.
+Heat angles are easy to install as you just place them evenly across a rock grate or in the slots of your briquette tray, whichever your grill comes with.
 They are now also being sold in varying flavors such as hickory or mesquite.
 Ceramic briquettes only need to be replaced if they begin to crumble (which takes years) or they crack or break.

 If your grill traditionally uses lava rock, you can absolutely begin using ceramic briquettes.
 The lava rock becomes very brittle and crumbles potentially clogging your burner holes while leaving a mess at the bottom of your firebox.
 Due to the irregularity of the shapes of the lava rock, they do not distribute the heat as evenly as the consistent shape of the briquettes.

 Many imported grills have changed the face of the gas grill industry by predominantly using these metal plates in their grills.
 This is a lower cost design as many heat tents are thin metal.

-Remember we are always here to help.
-Call us at 877-983-0451
+Remember we are always here to help!
+Feel free to give us call at 877-983-0451.by Tracy Hollander